 Jon’s panic was triggered whenever he would catch a cold, get an infection, or have an allergic reaction.
 (Initiating circumstance.)
 The congestion would make breathing a little more difficult.
 (Unpleasant bodily symptoms.)
 He’d start worrying that he wouldn’t be able to breathe.
 Then he’d sniff compulsively.
 His sniffing and worrying would keep him from falling asleep, .
 (Increased focus on symptoms.)
-Then he’d tell himself that he’d be up all night if he dose not use hes CBD oil for sleep, and he wouldn’t be able to function at work the next day.
+Then he’d tell himself that he’d be up all night and he wouldn’t be able to function at work the next day.
 He’d even think that he was going to suffocate.
 (Catastrophic interpretation.)
 Then he’d have a panic attack.

 Did you follow the progression of Jon’s panic attacks?
 Here it is: